 Let’s get back to the real point.
 In order to buy more stocks, the money has got to come from somewhere.
 And if that means intentionally holding cash or bonds in order to wait for the “perfect” time to buy, you’re probably going to end up like Ben, losing money on the way.
 After all, timing the market is a loser’s game.

 Coronavirus is a major concern.
-It is causing death and illness and fear, and those symptoms cause ripples across the economy and the stock market.
+It is causing death and illness and fear, and those symptoms ripple across the economy and the stock market.
 In the moment, it appears that most people are looking to sell.
 And since there’s proverbial “blood in the streets,” others are looking to buy.

 I’m going to maintain my status quo.
 Since I’ve been “dollar cost average” investing for years, my money is already in the market.
 I don’t have an extra $10K in cash to throw at the market during this corona dip—and I think that’s a good thing!